ondrovic/survey-test-form/README.md

 npm run dev
 ```

-The app will be available at `http://localhost:3000`
+The app will be available at `http://localhost:5173` (Vite default port)

 ## 📦 Available Scripts